 Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device.

-n For additional programming assistance with your HomeLink® Universal Transceiver n When programming a garage door or other remote control device n Conforming to federal safety standards
+■ For additional programming assistance with your HomeLink® Universal Transceiver

 Visit on the web at www.homelink.com or call 1-800-355-3515.